 She received a bachelor’s degree in nursing from Tabor College in 2011 and is currently working on a master’s degree in healthcare management at Friends University.

 Logan has served in her community as a team captain for the American Heart Association and as a volunteer with Good Samaritan Mobile Care.

 Brian Swallow is the vice president of surgical services for Wesley Healthcare and leads the system’s surgical quality, service and growth initiatives.
 He is an experienced professional with more than 15 years of experience in management of surgical services.

-Swallow graduated from Butler County Community College with an associate degree of nursing, and he received his bachelor’s degree in nursing from Southwestern College.
-He is currently pursuing a master’s degree in hospital administration from Southwestern College.
+Swallow graduated from Butler County Community College with an associate degree of nursing, and he received his bachelor’s degree in nursing and his master’s degree in business administration from Southwestern College.

-Brian and his wife, Denise, have three children and three and four grandchildren.
+Brian and his wife, Denise, have three children and five grandchildren.

-He and his wife, Jenny, have a son and a daughter.
+He and his wife, Tiffany, have one daughter.

-She and her husband, Terry, have three children and three grandchildren.
+She and her husband, Doug, have an adult son and daughter.